Shaoze-2026/SQL_Basic_Project/README.md

 # SQL Basic Concepts & Project
 ## Introduction

 This repository demonstrated basic concepts about SQL and using SQL to extract and process data.
 Including primary key, foreign key, relational and non-relational dataset.
-It also shows basic syntax and understand how to implement data manipulation and filtering.
-To further extend knowledge and understanding of SQL, the project demonstrated how to work with subqueries, group data, work with null values and tables.
+It also shows basic syntax and understand how to create table.
+And demonstrated a simulation which use skills to accomplish project.

 ## Skills Demonstrated